Is Safe Scootering an Oxymoron?

-A kick scooter is a human-powered land vehicle with a handlebar, deck and wheels, and propelled by a rider pushing off the ground.
-They are made of aluminum, titanium and steel.
+A kick scooter is a human-powered land vehicle with a handlebar, deck, and wheels, and propelled by a rider pushing off the ground.
+They are made of aluminum, titanium, and steel.
 Scooters are cool with names like Powerslide Coolmax, Envy, and Razorback Graffiti.
-There are two different types of scooters, three wheelers, which are more balanced and safer, like a tricycle, and two wheelers.
-Pro scooters are designed for extreme sport stunts and tricks and made to withstand stunt stresses.
+There are two different types of scooters, three-wheelers, which are more balanced and safer, like a tricycle, and two-wheelers.
+Professional scooters are designed for extreme sports stunts and tricks and made to withstand stunt stresses.

-According to the National Electronic Injury Surveillance System, in 2017, 81,000 visits to the ER were scooter related injuries.1
+According to the National Electronic Injury Surveillance System, in 2017, 81,000 visits to the ER were scooter related injuries.

 The Consumer Product Safety Commission recommends the following safety precautions:

 - Check that supporting screws are tight.

 - Check handlebars and steering column.

 - Wear protective gear, including helmet, shin guards, knee, wrist and elbow pads, and gloves.

 - Wear long pants, long-sleeved shirts, and closed-toe shoes.

 - Ride on smooth, paved surfaces without motor vehicles.